mthornton-net/mthornton-net.github.io/_posts/2024-05-07-powershell-custom-list.md

 }
 ```

-As you can see there is a lot of less lines to put in and if you need to add columns it's simple as making a new name and tell what data it needs.
+As you can see there is a lot less lines to put in and if you need to add columns it's simple as making a new name and tell what data it needs.

 The output will be the exact same as before: